by Dr Ken George

 Apparently free variation between y and e is found in such words as kynsa ~ kensa ‘first’.
 A more consistent vocalic alternation is observed (but not in all texts) between pairs of words such as gwyth ‘trees’ and gwethen ‘tree’ (monosyllables v. polysyllables).
 Dunbar and George (1997) suggested that this second variation reflects a phonetic difference only of quantity (long v. half-long versions of the same vowel), but Nicholas Williams claims that it represents primarily a difference in quality.

 In an attempt to throw more light on this problem, I began to look again at the long front vowels .
-The results of an examination of w-diphthongs also have a bearing on this topic.
+The results of an examination of w-diphthongs also have a bearing on this topic; they have caused the spelling of a few words to be changed .
 More work is required, however.